SonarSource/sonar-developer-toolset/README.md

 ## Code Style

 Eclipse settings are available in the directory [/eclipse](/eclipse).
 Intellij IDEA users must install the plugin [Eclipse Code Formatter](http://plugins.jetbrains.com/plugin/?id=6546) and import Eclipse settings files.
+They also have to manually configured the number of imports to higher value in order to never use wildcard imports : Preferences > Editor > Code Style > Java > Imports :
+* Class count to use import with '*'" -> 999
+* Names count to use static import with '*' -> 999

 ![Intellij code style](/intellij/intellij-code-style.png)

 ## Plugin (Almost) Hot Deploy